gitkraken/gk-cli/README.md

 If you encounter any bugs, please submit them to our [Support Portal](https://help.gitkraken.com/gitkraken-desktop/contact-support/).

-General feedback can be submitted via the "#ambassadors" channel in the [GitKraken Community Slack](https://gitkraken.com/slack) as well as via this [Google Form](https://forms.gle/vAa4x8MaYKWcEdSB8).
+General feedback and suggestions during testing can be submitted via the "#ambassadors" channel in the [GitKraken Community Slack](https://gitkraken.com/slack) as well as via this [Google Form](https://forms.gle/vAa4x8MaYKWcEdSB8).
+We will also send a final feedback form at the end of the testing phase.

 ## Appendix